Cleaning and Lubricating Element (and Fusion) Faders

 - Touching the lever only (T-shaped handle that holds the fader knob), move the trolley to the middle of its travel.

-- Using a swab, place one small drop of Dow Corning 510 or equivalent silicone-based lubricant on the top rail on either side of the trolley bushings.
+- Using a cotton swab or precision oiler, place one small drop of lubricant on the top rail on either side of the trolley bushings.

 - Touching the lever only, move the trolley back and forth through its full travel to distribute the lubricant.